lumilio/Jungle-didakoo.com-README.md/README.md

 ![Imgur Image](http://i.imgur.com/5RQD9sA.jpg)

 You can Log-in with Metamask wallet or as “no wallet”.
 If you participate as “no wallet” there is no signature request and you are not able to create or use your avatar.
-You can Log-in as "no wallet" even in incognito mode in your browser.
+You can Log-in and play as "no wallet" even in incognito mode in your browser.

 ![Imgur Image](http://i.imgur.com/prdR0xK.jpg)